Paul-Dempsey/pachde1/docs/Copper.md

 A color picker with modulation and outputs

+Here's a sample of the module in Light, Dark, and High Contrast themes.

 ![Copper in Light, Dark, and High Contrast themes](Copper.png)

-Click on the Hue selector or twist the H knob to select the color's hue.
+Click on the Hue selector on the left or twist the H knob to select the color's hue.

-Click in the Lightness/Saturation gradient to set the lightness (verical) and saturation (horizontal) of the color.
+Click in the Lightness/Saturation gradient to set the lightness (vertical) and saturation (horizontal) of the color.
 Or, twist the S and L buttons to select the corresponding color component.

 In addition to draggin to twist a knob, all the knobs are clicky.
 Click any knob to advance the value by increments.
 Ctrl+Click (Cmd+Click on Mac) to decrement.

 Below the colored pickers, the selected color is displayed opaquely on the left half, as if alpha is 1.
 On the right side it is laid over a white to black gradient with 50% gray texture, so you can see how it overlays with transparency.
-If you don't see a gradient or texture, the color has little to no transparancy (alpha close to 1).
+If you don't see a gradient or texture, the color has little to no transparency -- it has an alpha close to 1.

-If the color is modulated by CV inputs, the color bar is split, with the unmodulated chosen color on top, and the modulated color below.
+If the color is modulated by CV inputs, the color bar is split, with the unmodulated color on top, and the current modulated color below.

-The selected, unmodulated hex color is shown on the outputs section.
+The selected, unmodulated hex color text is shown in the outputs section.
 Right click to find a menu option to copy that value for use in another module.

 ## As extender